 - Have had a prescription for The Pill from The Medical Centre before

 - Would like a repeat prescription for the same pill

 You will need to book an separate appointments if you wish to discuss any other issue.

 Fitting of Contraceptive Implants

 We can fit or renew contraceptive implants at the University Medical Centre.
-You need to make a routine appointment with Dr. A. Bowhay or Nurses Fiona or Louise who are specially trained to advise & fit/remove the contraceptive implant.
-This initial appointment is to discuss with you the suitability of having an implant fitted or replaced and to explain what the procedure involves.
-The Doctor or Nurse will then make a second appointment for you to have the procedure carried out.
+You need to make a routine appointment with Louise Kirsch-Mills or Beth Bentham who are specially trained to advise & fit/remove the contraceptive implant.
+This initial appointment is to discuss the suitability of having an implant fitted or replaced and to explain what the procedure involves.
+The Nurse will then make a second appointment for you to have the procedure carried out.
 During university term time we run a twice weekly Implant Clinic.
-During vacation periods implant fittings are done by Dr. Bowhay, Louise or Fiona during our usual surgery opening times.
+During vacation periods the Implant Clinic runs once a week.

 Detailed information on individual methods of contraception, their advantages and disadvantages can be obtained from the Family Planning Association website http://www.fpa.org.uk